 Choose a value which suits your data and the cell or range you want to populate the bars.

-Column charts are nothing more than siblings to the bar charts.
-You can use the same formula to create a column chart as well.
-Just set the text orientation to -90 degrees in the Format Cells dialogue.
+Column charts in Excel are akin to siblings of bar charts, sharing a similar creation process.
+You can utilize the same formula to generate a column chart by adjusting the text orientation to -90 degrees in the Format Cells dialog box.

 You can open the dialogue by right-clicking the menu or pressing Ctrl + 1 key combination.